 What To Do If Your Contract Is Canceled Due to COVID-19

-While many hospitals have been relying on travel nurses to help care for an overwhelming surge of COVID-19 affected patients, other travel nurses may have been surprised to actually see their contract canceled.
+While many hospitals have been relying on travel nurses to help care for an overwhelming surge of coronavirus affected patients, other travel nurses may have been surprised to actually see their contract canceled due to COVID-19.

 Some travel nursing specialties have been in less demand as a result of facility closures and hospitals limiting non-urgent care in hopes of stopping the spread of the virus.
 Travel nurses in areas such as surgery, for instance, may have seen assignments canceled, and some hospitals initially hired on large surpluses of travel nurses in anticipation of the virus — only to let them go if the patient numbers were not what they were expecting.